Jamaica, Queens: Health

-The nearest major hospitals are Jamaica Hospital and Queens Hospital Center, both located in Jamaica.
+The concentration of fine particulate matter, the deadliest type of air pollutant, in Jamaica and Hollis is 0.007 mg/m3, less than the city average.

+For every supermarket in Jamaica and Hollis, there are 20 bodegas.

 Post offices and ZIP Codes

 Jamaica is covered by multiple ZIP Codes.
 West of Sutphin Boulevard, Jamaica falls under ZIP Codes 11435 north of Linden Boulevard and 11436 south of Linden Boulevard.
 East of Sutphin Boulevard, Jamaica is part of three ZIP Codes: 11432 north of Jamaica Avenue, 11433 between Jamaica Avenue and Linden Boulevard, and 11434 south of Linden Boulevard.
 The United States Post Office operates four post offices nearby: